Andre Agassi: Agassi vs. Sampras

 The 1990 US Open was their first meeting in a Grand Slam tournament final.
-Agassi was favored as he was ranked No. 4 at the time, compared to the No. 12 ranking of Sampras and because Agassi had defeated Sampras in their only previously completed match.
-Agassi, however, lost the final to Sampras in straight sets.
-Their next meeting in a Grand Slam was at the 1992 French Open, where they met in the quarterfinals.
-Although Sampras was ranked higher, Agassi came out winning in straight sets.
-They met again on a Grand Slam level at the quarterfinals of Wimbledon in 1993, where Agassi was the defending champion and Sampras was the newly minted world No. 1.
-Agassi dug himself out from a two-sets-to-love hole, levelling the match at two sets apiece; however, Sampras prevailed in five sets, and went on to win his first Wimbledon championship.
+Agassi lost the final to Sampras in straight sets.
+Their next Grand Slam meeting was at the 1992 French Open, where they met in the quarterfinals.
+Agassi prevailed in straight sets.
+Their next Grand Slam meeting was at the quarterfinals of Wimbledon in 1993, where Agassi was the defending champion and Sampras was the newly minted No. 1.
+Sampras prevailed in five sets.